Infant Chronic Lung Disease

 - Some conditions frequently seen in premature infants may also put babies at risk for chronic lung disease:

-The following are the most common symptoms of CLD.
+The following are the most common symptoms of BPD.
 However, each baby may experience different signs of the condition.

 - Respiratory distress (rapid breathing, flaring of the nostrils, grunting, chest retractions)